 Improved Site Structure

 Now for the good stuff.
-It is vital to ensure that the website’s informational architecture is both clear and readable to search engines because a poorly constructed website navigation can prevent your pages from being crawled.
+Ensuring the website’s informational architecture is clear and readable to search engines is vital because poorly constructed website navigation can prevent your pages from crawling.
 One example of a poor site structure would be dead links, meaning a hyperlink that leads to a page that has either been deleted or is nonexistent.

-Your website should be constructed in a way that every single page can be accessed by anyone who visits your website (whether it be a site visitor or one of Google’s bots) in one to two clicks.
-The deeper a visitor has to dig to reach a given page, the more likely it is that your website will be docked by Google, as this presents a ‘bad user experience.’
-Not only will you run the risk of being docked, but it could also prove to be difficult for the bot crawlers to find and index your webpages.
+Your website should be constructed so that anyone visiting your website (whether it be a site visitor or one of Google’s bots) can access every page in one to two clicks.
+The deeper a visitor has to dig to reach a page, the more likely it is that Google will dock your website, as this presents a ‘bad user experience.’
+Not only will you risk being docked, but it could also be difficult for the bot crawlers to find and index your web pages.

 Internal Link to Important Pages

-The reason that a well-developed internal link structure is so important is that the following links are exactly how bots that crawl your website.
-The more difficult it is to follow these pages, the more difficult it is to crawl the website as a whole.
-A website with an ideal internal linking structure should have webpages that are linked to one another in a way that makes sense.
-This will allow the bots to find pages within your website even faster because it can reach pages that are buried deep within your website.
+A well-developed internal link structure is so important because the following links are exactly how bots crawl your website.
+The more difficult it is to follow these pages, the more difficult it is to crawl the website.
+A website with an ideal internal linking structure should have pages linked to one another in a way that makes sense.
+This will allow the bots to find pages within your website even faster because they can reach pages buried deep within it.
 Additionally, interlinking between important pages helps to distribute and share the link power between these pages.

 Submit A Sitemap

 A sitemap is a list of all the pages present on your website.
-This file is what informs Google and other search engines about the way in which your site is organized.
+This file informs Google and other search engines about how your site is organized.
 Web bots use this file to crawl your website and discover valuable metadata, such as when your content was last updated.
 An XML sitemap is the most direct way to present your site’s information structure to a search engine and to identify your priority pages.
 It essentially serves it up to Google on a silver platter.

 The image below shows the sitemap for a company that offers CBD for sale called Neuro XPF.